lazydreamerbliss/KnowledgeLLM/src/launcher/README.md

 ## Edit code and debug

-When edit UI code (under `./ui`), you just need to save the code and changes will apply automatically.
+When edit UI code (under `./ui`), you just need to save the code and changes will apply automatically **(However, you need manual refresh if you edit code in ./ui/static)**.
 To debug these code, you just need to debug in the debugger window of electron.

 When edit Server code (under `./server`), you just need to save the code and changes will apply automatically.
 To debug these code, you just need to debug in the vscode.